How to implement a soft delete with Hibernate

 }

-Exclude “deleted” entities in queries
+Exclude soft deleted entities in queries

 You need to check the state attribute in all queries to exclude the deleted database records from the query results.
-This is an error-prone task if you do it manually and it forces you to define all queries yourself.
-The EntityManager.find(Class entityClass, Object primaryKey) method and the corresponding methods on the Hibernate Session don’t know about the semantic of the state attribute and don’t take it into account.
+This is an error-prone task if you do it manually, and it forces you to define all queries yourself.
+The EntityManager.find(Class entityClass, Object primaryKey) method and the corresponding methods on the Hibernate Session don’t know about the semantics of the state attribute and don’t take it into account.

 @Entity